NivenT/RGB/README.md

 * Another source of debugging information is the `disassembly.txt` file.
 Whenever a game is first loaded, the emulator (attempts to) disassemble its source code and print the results into this file for later viewing.

-* Finally, `settings.ini` contains a `bios_breakpoint` flag.
+* `settings.ini` contains a `bios_breakpoint` flag.
 When this is set to `true`, the emulator will automaticallyy pause once the BIOS has finished running.
 This makes it easier to step through a game from the moment it begins.
+There are also `infinite_loop_breakpoint` and `unimplemented_instruction_breakpoint` flags in case the emulator enters a (detectable) infinite loop or encounters a nonexistent instruction.

 ## Known Bugs/Issues
 * Gameboy Color games may have slight graphical bugs
 * There is no sound
 * The emulator seems to have issues with certain CGB Games
+   * Originally thought this was related to cartridge type, but that seems to not probably be the issue after all
+* When you press `D` to enter debug mode, it's common for the gameboy screen to stop being displayed; it usually comes back if you just pause and wait a while though.

-If you find any other problems, please open an issue.
+If you find any other problems (including any way it fails on specific games), please open an issue.